Mattb0/Space-Wars/README.md

 - **Secondary Weapon:** Activate the secondary weapon by pressing the `Left Shift` key.
 This provides an alternative attack mode to enhance the gameplay dynamics.

 - **Menu Access:** Pressing the `Escape` key allows players to access the main menu, enabling them to pause the game or adjust settings as needed.

-## Additional Resources

-For a more detailed and low-level look into the development of the application, including access to the source code, visit the project's GitHub repository [here](https://github.com/Mattb0/Space-Wars).